 All non-probationary, current employees as of August 1, 2009 of this agreement shall be provided with uniforms/clothing required for their division.
+Any employee hired after June 30, 2011 will have their uniform allowance reduced by two (2) articles of clothing.
 Probationary employees shall be eligible for uniforms/clothing per this article upon successful completion of the probationary period.